code-rhapsodie/ezdataflow-bundle/README.md

 # Code Rhapsodie eZ Dataflow Bundle

-EzDataflowBundle is a bundle integrating [Code Rhapsodie Dataflow bundle](https://github.com/code-rhapsodie/dataflow-bundle) into eZ Platfom 2.0+.
+EzDataflowBundle is a bundle integrating [Code Rhapsodie Dataflow bundle](https://github.com/code-rhapsodie/dataflow-bundle) into Ibexa 4.0+.
-Dataflows can be piloted from an interface integrated in eZ Platform backoffice.
+Dataflows can be piloted from an interface integrated into the Ibexa backoffice.
 EzDataflow bundle is intended to manage content imports from external data sources.

 > Note: before using this bundle, please read the [Code Rhapsodie Dataflow bundle documentation](https://github.com/code-rhapsodie/dataflow-bundle/blob/master/README.md).